 Could you explain it?
 Is it possible to do it with inline asm (only in C)?”

-First of all what wee have to do… it is to implement simple DDS algorithm.
-Read about it for example here: http://www.hit.bme.hu/~papay/sci/DDS/start.htm
+First of all, what we have to do, it is to implement simple DDS algorithm.

-In few words Direct Digital Synthesis(DDS) is known as Numerically Controlled Oscillator.
-Simple rule: NCO-based DDS is a point(memory location)-skipping technique (and a constant interpolation of the stored signal) and runs at constant update(clock)-rate.
+In a few words, Direct Digital Synthesis(DDS) is known as Numerically Controlled Oscillator.
+Simple rule: NCO-based DDS is a point(memory location)-skipping technique (and a constant interpolation of the stored signal) and runs at continuous update(clock)-rate.
 As the DDS output frequency is increased, the number of samples per waveform cycles decreases.

-Practically speaking lets have some math.
-We have clock generator connected to MCU.
+Practically speaking let’s have some math.
+We have a clock generator connected to MCU.
 In my case F_CPU=16000000Hz.
 This is our Clock In.

 Then we have sinewave map stored in rom: